 Heat Mitigation in the Halls

-While in the state of Iowa our primary seasons during the school year are fall, winter, and spring, temperatures can rise during Block 1 and Block 8.
+In the state of Iowa, our primary seasons during the school year are fall, winter, and spring.
+However, temperatures can rise during Block 1 and Block 8.
 Below are our heat mitigation efforts and collected knowledge to help students face the heat.

 The humble box fan

 Should a box fan run 24/7?
-It physically can, however fans the risk of burning the motor out sooner, dirtying the blades with no benefit to you, and blowing things around unexpectedly in an empty room.
-It’s smart to turn off your fan when no one is in the room.
+It physically can, however it’s smart to turn off your fan when no one is in the room.
+Fans run the risk of burning the motor out sooner, dirtying the blades with no benefit to you, and blowing things around unexpectedly in an empty room.

 If you do not yet have a box fan, your New Student Orientation program may operate a shuttle bus to our local Lindale city area where there are department stores like Target and Walmart.
 You may purchase wanted items there.